 Am I the most consistent blogger?
 No. Would I like to be better?
 Absolutely.
+Consistency in blogging is important.
 Many of the blog advice gurus emphasize how important consistency is for getting your blog going and maintaining the content (by the way, the article linked here is an easy read on 4 simple ways to come up with content for your blog).

 Even when I’m not posting, I still use the draft mode to collect my ideas as inspiration strikes me.
 However, because blogging is not my primary source of income (yet!), I do sometimes have to pivot to the things that take priority in my life, such as family or paying current bills.